Battle of the Philippine Sea: Submarine attacks

 Taihō had just launched 42 aircraft as a part of the second raid when Albacore fired the torpedo spread.
-Of the six torpedoes fired four veered off-target.
-Japanese pilot Sakio Komatsu had recently launched with aircraft and sighted one of the two which were heading for Taihō.
+Of the six torpedoes fired, four veered off-target.
+Japanese pilot Sakio Komatsu had recently launched and from his aircraft sighted one of the two torpedoes which were heading for Taihō.
 Komatsu dived into the path of the torpedo which then detonated.
 The sixth torpedo struck the carrier on her starboard side and ruptured two aviation fuel tanks.
 The carrier's escorting destroyers made depth charge attacks but caused only minor damage to Albacore.
 Initially, the damage to Taihō seemed minor; the flooding was quickly contained and the carrier's propulsion and navigation were unaffected.
 Taihō quickly resumed regular operations, but gasoline vapor from the ruptured fuel tanks began to fill the hangar decks, creating an increasingly dangerous situation on board.

 Another submarine, USS Cavalla, was able to maneuver to an attack position on the 25,675-ton carrier Shōkaku by about noon.
 The submarine fired a spread of six torpedoes, three of which struck Shōkaku on her starboard side.
 Badly damaged, the carrier came to a halt.
 One torpedo had hit the forward aviation fuel tanks near the main hangar, and aircraft that had just landed and were being refueled exploded into flames.
 Ammunition and exploding bombs added to the conflagration, as did burning fuel spewing from shattered fuel pipes.
 With her bows subsiding into the sea and fires out of control, the captain gave orders to abandon ship.
 Within minutes, there was a catastrophic explosion of aviation fuel vapor which had built up between decks, which blew the ship apart.
 The carrier rolled over and sank about 140 mi north of the island of Yap.
 887 crew and 376 men of the 601st Naval Air Group, 1,263 men in all, were killed.
 There were 570 survivors, including the carrier's commanding officer, Captain Hiroshi Matsubara.
 Destroyer Urakaze attacked the submarine, but Cavalla escaped with relatively minor damage despite near misses from depth charges.

 Meanwhile, Taihō was falling victim to poor damage control.
 Hoping to clear the explosive fumes, an inexperienced damage-control officer ordered her ventilation system to operate at full blast.
 This action instead spread the vapors throughout Taihō, putting the entire vessel at risk.
 At approximately 14:30, a spark from an electric generator on the hangar deck ignited the accumulated fumes, triggering a series of catastrophic explosions.
 After the first explosions, it was clear that Taihō was doomed, and Ozawa and his staff transferred to the nearby destroyer Wakatsuki.
 Soon thereafter, Taihō suffered a second series of explosions and sank.
 From a crew of 2,150, 1,650 officers and men were lost.